Carolyn McCall: EasyJet

 On 24 March 2010, McCall's appointment as the chief executive of EasyJet was announced.
 She was said to prefer a "pragmatic approach to human resources rather than politically correct niceties".
 McCall became one of five female CEOs of a FTSE 100 Index company.

-During McCall's tenure at EasyJet, the airline's shares almost quadrupled, and McCall arranged for the airline to "snatch up pieces" of Air Berlin and Alitalia.
+During McCall's tenure at EasyJet, the airline's shares almost quadrupled in value, and McCall arranged for the airline to "snatch up pieces" of Air Berlin and Alitalia.

 McCall's departure from EasyJet was announced on 17 July 2017 after seven years at the company.
 Michael O'Leary, the CEO of rival Ryanair, said the airline industry would have been poorer without her; "I clearly underestimated her and I was proved wrong.
 She forced us to up our game on customer service.
 EasyJet and the industry are better as a result of her tenure."
 Willie Walsh, chief executive of the British Airways parent International Airlines Group, said he was "sorry to see Carolyn [McCall] leave".

 McCall left EasyJet with a £5 million payment.
 The company appointed Johan Lundgren, then deputy chief executive of TUI Group, as her successor.

 ITV

 On 8 January 2018, following seven years as easyJet chief executive, McCall became the first female chief executive of commercial broadcaster ITV.
 She replaced Adam Crozier in the role.

 She is a creator of BritBox, a subscription video service venture in partnership with the BBC which launched of late 2019 in the UK.
 She said "It's quite bold, going into a market which Netflix has already been in for eight years."
+She closed BritBox UK in 2024 when it was replaced by ITVX.

 McCall earned a £3.7 million salary at ITV in 2018.
 Her 2019 base salary was set to increase by 2.5 per cent "in line with the wider employee group".
-In April 2020, McCall along with other senior executives took a 20% pay cut in the wake of the coronavirus pandemic.
+In April 2020, McCall, along with other senior executives, took a 20% pay cut in the wake of the coronavirus pandemic.

+In June 2023, she appeared before the Culture, Media and Sport Committee, where she was interrogated by Caroline Dinenage about the culture at ITV.

+The same month, Jay Hunt was tipped by proactiveinvestors.co.uk as a potential replacement for McCall as Chief Executive of ITV plc.

+Other

+McCall was a non-executive director of Lloyds TSB between 2008 and 2009 and New Look between 1999 and 2005, a position to which she was reappointed in 2010.
+She was also a non-executive director of Tesco between 2005 and 2008, a position which she resigned from after Tesco sued The Guardian for libel.

+She was chair of the Business in the Community project Opportunity Now.

-McCall serves as a non-executive board member in the Department for Business, Energy and Industrial Strategy.
+McCall served as a non-executive board member in the Department for Business, Energy and Industrial Strategy between 2017 and 2020.